Start Date

 Professional accreditation and recognition

-This degree is accredited by Exercise and Sport Science Australia (ESSA).
-Graduates are eligible to apply for registration as an Accredited Exercise Scientist through ESSA.
+This program is accredited by Exercise and Sport Science Australia (ESSA).
+Graduates satisfy the academic requirements and are eligible to apply for registration as an Accredited Exercise Scientist through ESSA.
+Requirements for registration as determined by ESSA are available on their website.

 Industry facts